exonum/exonum-doc/src/get-started/what-is-exonum.md

 2.5 sec. clearing delay (the interval between transaction generation and its inclusion into a block).

+> I would like to see a link to a blog post
+> which illustrates the benchmarks
+> and explains their results.
+> It will greatly increase credibility of such statements.

 ## Main Components

 ### Services